eclipse-vertx/vert.x/core_manual_java.md

 Then you can start your entire application by simply running:

     vertx run app.js -conf config.json

-or

-    vertx deploy app.js -conf config.json

-See the chapter on running vert.x in the main manual for more information on this.
+See the chapter on [running Vert.x](manual.html#running-vertx) in the main manual for more information on this.

 Alternatively, even if you choose to write your main verticles in Java, you could maintain a single JavaScript verticle as an app starter - JavaScript has much better JSON support than Java, so you can maintain the whole JSON config nicely in the verticle itself.
 Take a look at the JavaScript core guide to see how to do that.

 ## Specifying number of instances

 By default, when you deploy a verticle only one instance of the verticle is deployed.
+Verticles instances are strictly single threaded so this means you will use at most one core on your server.

+Vert.x scales by deploying many verticle instances concurrently.

-If you want more than one instance to be deployed, e.g. so you can scale over your cores better, you can specify the number of instances as follows:
+If you want more than one instance of a particular verticle or module to be deployed, you can specify the number of instances as follows:

     container.deployVerticle("foo.ChildVerticle", 10);

+Or

+    container.deployModule("io.vertx~some-mod~1.0", 10);

-The above example would deploy 10 instances.
+The above examples would deploy 10 instances.

 ## Getting Notified when Deployment is complete

-The actual verticle deployment is asynchronous and might not complete until some time after the call to `deployVerticle` has returned.
-If you want to be notified when the verticle has completed being deployed, you can pass a handler as the final argument to `deployVerticle`:
+The actual verticle deployment is asynchronous and might not complete until some time after the call to `deployVerticle` or `deployModule` has returned.
+If you want to be notified when the verticle has completed being deployed, you can pass a handler as the final argument to `deployVerticle` or `deployModule`:

-    container.deployVerticle("foo.ChildVerticle", 10, new SimpleHandler() {
+    container.deployVerticle("foo.ChildVerticle", new AsyncResultHandler() {
-        public void handle() {
+        public void handle(AsyncResult<String> asyncResult) {
+            if (asyncResult.succeeded()) {
-            System.out.println("The verticle has been deployed");
+            	System.out.println("The verticle has been deployed, deployment ID is " + asyncResult.result());
+            } else {
+                asyncResult.cause().printStackTrace();
             }
-    });

-The handler is an instance of `org.vertx.java.core.Handler<Void>`. `org.vertx.java.core.SimpleHandler` is a convenience class which implements this interface.

-## Deploying Worker Verticles

-The `deployVerticle` method deploys standard (non worker) verticles.
-If you want to deploy worker verticles use the `deployWorkerVerticle` method.
-This method takes the same parameters as `deployVerticle` with the same meanings.

-## Undeploying a Verticle

-Any verticles that you deploy programmatically from within a verticle, and all of their children are automatically undeployed when the parent verticle is undeployed, so in most cases you will not need to undeploy a verticle manually, however if you do want to do this, it can be done by calling the function `undeployVerticle` passing in the deployment id.
-The deployment id is passed as a parameter to the handler called after completing the deployment.

-    container.deployVerticle(main, new Handler<String>() {
-        public void handle(String deploymentID) {
-           this.deploymentID = deploymentID;
         }
     });

+The handler will get passed an instance of `AsyncResult` when it completes.
+You can use the methods `succeeded` and `failed` on `AsyncResult` to see if the operation completed ok.

+The method `result()` provides the result of the async operation (if any) which in this case is the deployment ID - you will need this if you need to subsequently undeploy the verticle / modile.

+The method `cause()` provides the `Throwable` if the action failed.

+## Undeploying a Verticle or Module

+Any verticles or modules that you deploy programmatically from within a verticle, and all of their children are automatically undeployed when the parent verticle is undeployed, so in many cases you will not need to undeploy a verticle manually, however if you do need to do this, it can be done by calling the function `undeployVerticle` or `undeployModule` passing in the deployment id.

     container.undeployVerticle(deploymentID);

+You can also provide a handler to the undeploy method if you want to be informed when undeployment is complete.

 # The Event Bus

-The event bus is the nervous system of vert.x.
+The event bus is the nervous system of Vert.x.

-It allows verticles to communicate with each other irrespective of what language they are written in, and whether they're in the same vert.x instance, or in a different vert.x instance.
+It allows verticles to communicate with each other irrespective of what language they are written in, and whether they're in the same Vert.x instance, or in a different Vert.x instance.

 It even allows client side JavaScript running in a browser to communicate on the same event bus.
 (More on that later).

-It creates a distributed polyglot overlay network spanning multiple server nodes and multiple browsers.
+The event bus forms a distributed polyglot overlay network spanning multiple server nodes and multiple browsers.

 The event bus API is incredibly simple.
-It basically involves registering handlers, unregistering handlers and sending messages.
+It basically involves registering handlers, unregistering handlers and sending and publishing messages.

 First some theory: